Atomic-Buy/Atomic-Buy/doc/design.md

 ### Challenge

-Upon settling the bill, the payer expects the payee to provide the decryption keys (sk_payee), which are used to decrypt CTC_i.
+Upon settling the bill, the payer expects the payee to provide the decryption keys (`sk_payee`), which are used to decrypt `CTC_i`.
 Should the payer not receive the correct keys as anticipated, they have the option to appeal to a Judge for resolution, akin to contacting customer service in real-life scenarios.
 This procedure is referred as a challenge.

-During the challenge phase, the payer must submit a challenge dataset CD to the Judge.
-This dataset CD comprises (PoP, r, COM_r, Merkle_path_r), where r represents a randomly selected leaf number from the CTC Merkle tree's leaves.
+During the challenge phase, the payer must submit a challenge evidence `CE` to the Judge.
+This evidence `CE` comprises (`PoP`, `r`, `COM_r`, `Merkle_path_r`), where `r` represents a randomly selected leaf number from the CTC Merkle tree's leaves.

 The submission to the Judge conveys the following message: **"I have remitted payment for the content COM, and I request the seller to provide the decryption keys for the r-th ciphertext chunk COM_r."**

 Upon receiving the challenge request from the customer, the Judge is tasked with validating the request by:

-- Verifying the proof of payment (PoP).
+- Verifying the proof of payment (`PoP`).
 - Confirming the membership of `COM_r` by verifing the Merkle path.

 ### Proof of Delivery